jniedballa/camtrapR/README.md

 install.packages("camtrapR")
 ```

+or the latest GitHub version (containing recent changes and new
-or from GitHub via:
+features) via:

 ``` r
 library(remotes)
 install_github("jniedballa/camtrapR", build_vignettes = TRUE)
 ```

-The GitHub version may contain recent changes and new features.
+For installation from GitHub make sure package `R.rsp` is available.
 `build_vignettes = TRUE` is necessary since v 2.1.1. due to the new
 static vignettes.